adamwong246/adamwong246.github.io/src/blogEntries/66/index.md

 publishedAt: Wed Nov 26 2025 09:50:33 GMT-0800 (Pacific Standard Time)
 ---

+2 old friends make a deal, but get more than they bargained for.

 # Special Delivery from Pluto-Charon.L1
 ## from the collection "Songs of Sol"